Stevenson Search Partners

 Why does Stevenson need to collect and store personal data?

-In order for us to provide you with Retained Executive Search Search services we need to collect personal data to provide candidates with career opportunities and provide clients access to attract, retain and develop top talent to their organizations.
-In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.
+In order for us to provide retained executive search, on-demand talent, board advisory, and executive coaching services, we need to collect personal data to provide candidates with career opportunities and provide clients access to attract, retain and develop top talent to their organizations.
+We are committed to ensuring that the information we collect and use is appropriate for this purpose and does not constitute an invasion of your privacy.

 Will Stevenson share my personal data with anyone else?